restfb/restfb.github.io/_includes/documentation/creating-json-objects.md

 Or maybe you'd like full control over the data that gets returned.
 Either way, RestFB has you covered.
 Just map any API call to `JsonObject`.

-`JsonObject` is the lowest possible object type.
-You have full control over the object, but you don't have the convenient transformation at hand.
-So date fields are just `Strings` and you have to map them manually to a `Date` object.
-The version indepence regarding the Graph API is gone, too.
-You should only work with the `JsonObject` if you now what you are doing.
+`JsonObject` is the lowest-level object type.
+You have full control over the object, but you don't have convenient type mapping support available.
+For example, date fields are just `Strings` and you have to map them manually to a `Date` object.
+The version independence regarding the Graph API is gone, too.
+You should only work with the `JsonObject` if you know what you are doing.

-Fetching a single object is almost the same as with a given RestFB type.
+Fetching a single object is almost the same as with a standard RestFB type.
 You simply choose the JsonObject as returned type and you are ready to go.
 Afterwards you can use the `JsonObject` API.